 o Startup: Disable unnecessary startup services by linking them from /etc/systemd/system/ to /dev/null.

 o Logging Noise: upowerd logs every minute or two a warning message into /var/log/messages and the systemd journal.
 Here is my kernel patch to add a sysfs attribute required by upowerd pinebookpro-battery001.patch.
 This patch made it into Manjaro's Pinebook Pro 5.4 kernel [commit] and eventually into mainline kernel 5.7.
 The wifi driver logs every two minutes some debug messages, as well.
 Here is my kernel patch to change the log level to KERN_DEBUG pinebookpro-wlanloglevel001.patch.
-This patch made it into MrFixIT's update v1.7.

 o Splash Screen: The splash screen can be disabled by removing from /boot/extlinux/extlinux.conf the tokens "quiet" and "console=ttyS2,1500000n8" and then disabling the systemd service _splash via